 There are various treatments available to help clients overcome psychological symptoms, such as counselling, CBT (Cognitive Behavioural Therapy) and EMDR (Eye Movement Desensitisation Reprocessing).
 TRUE Solicitors have access to experts nationwide who can help our clients with a specific treatment plan.

-If you have suffered a psychological injury following an accident or traumatic event that was not your fault, TRUE Solicitors LLP has the expertise in psychological injury claims to ensure you are fully compensated for your injuries and losses.
+If you have suffered a psychological injury following an accident that was not your fault, TRUE Solicitors LLP has the expertise in psychological injury claims to ensure you are fully compensated for your injuries and losses.
 Compensation could include:

 Submit Your claim – we will establish who was at fault and submit a claim on your behalf.

 Gather the Evidence and Arrange Treatment – we will collect all of the evidence needed to prove your claim, arrange a medical examination for you, and if appropriate arrange treatment to assist with your recovery.